How To Speed Up Your Masking Process

 custom masking for hangingcustom masking for hanging

-Die cuts are pre-cut pieces of masking tape that are made to the exact size and shape of the surface areas in need of masking.
-No longer will you need to use a tool like an X-Acto knife to cut tapes to fit.
+Die cuts are pre-cut pieces of masking tape made to the exact size and shape of the surface areas to be masked.
+You no longer need to use a tool like an X-Acto knife to cut tapes to fit.

 Die-cuts are produced to your specific needs (size, shape, thickness, material), providing a more precise mask for your finishing process.